 The top entrance was used to test Ron Taylor's SubPhone in August 2016.
 A small loop aerial proved to be both easy to use and to give excellent communication results.

-Fifty metres into the 5m high cave the floor slopes down to a flat mud floor halting straightforward progress at the limit of daylight.
+Fifty metres into the 5m high cave, the floor slopes down to a flat mud floor halting straightforward progress at the limit of daylight.
 A draughting, excavated passage leads off from the back wall.
 A flat-out squeeze (that may need bailing in wet weather) and a short crawl lead to the top of a 10m pitch onto a steep slope down to a cracked mud floor and white calcite flow.
 Where the passage turns to head east, there is a tall, blind aven on the left.
 The passage continues, 10m wide and high, past some decaying antlers, to a 4m climb down.
 The route becomes larger over boulders and finally slopes down in a 20m wide and 25m high chamber, choked at the far end at floor level.
-The right hand wall consists of sand and boulders and a 23m climb up leads to a walk along the right hand wall to a large roof tunnel and a fine, bouldery veranda looking back down into the chamber.
+The right hand wall consists of sand and boulders and a 23m climb up leads to a walk along the southern hand wall to a large roof tunnel and a fine, bouldery veranda looking back down into the chamber.
 This point is close (20m) to site 1823.
+Just beyond, 2.5m up behind a boulder on the right hand side, is the 1 x 1.5m entry to Gypsum Paradise.

-The tunnel continues as the Sunday Stomps for 250m passing some crystal
+The main tunnel continues as the Sunday Stomps for 250m passing some crystal

 pools at the Glitter Run and emerging